CoinFabrik/scout-soroban/test-cases/README.md

 We classified this issue, a deviation from best practices which could have security implications, under the [Validations and error handling](#vulnerability-categories) category and assigned it a Critical severity.

+### DoS unbounded operation

+Each block in Soroban Stellar has an upper bound on the amount of gas that can be spent, and thus the amount of computation that can be done.
+This is the Block Gas Limit.
+If the gas spent by a function call on a Soroban smart contract exceeds this limit, the transaction will fail.
+Sometimes it is the case that the contract logic allows a malicious user to modify conditions so that other users are forced to exhaust gas on standard function calls.

+In order to prevent a single transaction from consuming all the gas in a block, unbounded operations must be avoided.
+This includes loops that do not have a bounded number of iterations, and recursive calls.

+A denial of service vulnerability allows the exploiter to hamper the availability of a service rendered by the smart contract.
+In the context of Soroban smart contracts, it can be caused by the exhaustion of gas, storage space, or other failures in the contract's logic.

+We classified this type of vulnerability under the [Denial of Service](#vulnerability-categories) category and assigned it a Medium severity.